Growth of Digital Economy- A challenges to Competition law

 Further, while examining the practices of big companies with considerable capital, who eliminate their competitors by luring customers through their practice of below-cost pricing as introductory offers, CCI should give due regard to the economic principles that form rationale of these businesses and the impact their practices are going to give in the long run.
 This would include focusing not just on market share of these firms but the overall scenario such as status of funding of the industry, whether the primary goal is expansion and existence of incentives for the firm.
 CCI should also analyse the investment pattern of the firms who invest in these companies that expands their capital pool.

 CCI should adopt methods that facilitate interoperability between dominant payers that could indulge in anti-competitive practices with other players in the market[8].
+This would facilitate access.
+For instance, if an interoperability requirement is imposed on a dominant payment network, such as PayTM, it will help extend the network effect of this on the whole digital economy, rather than being

 limited to a network.
-But this has to be balanced with other factors such as
+But this has to be balanced with other factors such as reasonable access fee, the structure of this arrangement; its complexity and impact on future prospects of innovation.

 Section 2 of the Sherman Act in the United State recognizes an ‘attempt to monopolies’ as an anti-trust violation[9],